keu/docs/astro/view-logs.md

     Confirm the resource description includes `airflow-logs-<dataplane-cluster-ID>`.

 ### Step 3: Create a notification

+Create a notification to recieve notifications when a task log is added to your Amazon S3 bucket.

 1. Open the AWS CLI and run the following command to return the Amazon Resource Name (ARN) for the AWS forwarder stack: